SoheilKhodayari/DOMClobbering/README.md

 You can use [BrowserStack](https://www.browserstack.com/) to run the DOM clobbering testsuite for many browsers simultaneously.

-**Step 1:** specify the browser configurations you would like to test in `.json` file.
+**Step 1:** specify the browser configurations you would like to test in a `.json` file.
 See [here](https://www.browserstack.com/automate/capabilities) for more information about available list of browsers.
 You can find an example in [browser_capabilities.json](browser_capabilities.json) in the root project directory.

 **Step 2:** Run the webapp hosting the test pages, and setup a proxy so that BrowserStack can access this webapp:
 ``` bash